Configure and Use the HashiCorp Vault KV Secret Engine

 Press the

-Create ACL policy
+Create ACL policybutton

 Fill the

-path "governance/*" { capabilities = ["read","create","update","delete"] }
+Namewith platform-manager and copy the following content asPolicypath "governance/*" { capabilities = ["read","create","update","delete"] }

 -